CryptoAce85/ComfyUI-RTX5090-Runpod/README.md

-# How to Use ComfyUI with RTX 5090 onRunpod
+# How to Use ComfyUI with RTX 5090 on Runpod
 1-Click installers for RTX 5090 for comfyui and WAN2.2+workflow

 ## Instructions for 1-Click RTX 5090 install's on runpod